voehl12/WAFER/README.md

 -------------------
 * **r_opts**: contains the optimization scripts for different reflectance parametrizations.
 Possible are polynomial, piece-wise spline or hyperbolic tangent.
 The most robust, few parameters but still flexible enough is the 2nd order polynomial for a small enough wavelength window and therefore recommendend.
 * **ih**: contains a script with several functions to read and provide different kinds of input data (also to match a highly resolved solar spectrum to the data as a reference) and a script to prepare the data (i.e. add noise, deconvolve, add spectral response function, remove peaks from apparent reflectance).
 * **utils**: contains tools concerning wavelet decompositions (including the important decomposition class which handles selection of decomposition levels as well as calculation of masks and weights) and plotting.
+The file funcs.py contains useful functions like calculating the weighted standard deviation, other statistical evaluation methods.
+The file results.py contains a class that handles all results (writes to file and evaluates sif parameters).
 * **SFM**: Python implementation of the SFM (adapted from the original [matlab version](https://gitlab.com/ltda/flox-specfit))

 Examples